jngaravitoc/poles_in_cosmos/docs/peer-review/response_2.md

 We agreed that this is an important clarification to make in the paper.
 We included a paragraph in Section 2 (highlighted in red within lines 232-246) clarifying the previous work done in the literature.
+We have also added a paragraph in section 6.3 and in the conclusions.

 > 3) Regarding the tracers: yes, only relative changes are shown.
 However, a
 > concern is that there are additional relative effects at play in the particle